The Siberian Tiger

 The Siberian tiger has to put up with extreme temperatures, ranging from ‘quite warm’ in the summer to bitterly cold in the winter, so their coat is fairly thick, although there are some variations in the thickness and colour of it.
 Often, the black stripes are browner than black and the ‘red’ is pale yellow to white, especially in the winter.

 The majority of the wild tigers live in the mountain ranges, where they kill various species of deer and wild boar.
 They have often been reported to have killed and eaten bears (the brown more than the black bear).
-The tiger has even been known to mimic the bear’s call in order to attract it into a trap.
+The tiger can even mimic the bear’s call in order to attract it into a trap.

 They do not present a threat to humans in the mountains.
 Attacks on humans is almost unheard of, but they have suffered from poaching, especially in China although Siberian tigers are a protected species in both countries.

-These tigers can have a huge range of 1,000 km, so tracking and protecting them is very difficult if poachers are determined to kill a tiger for the (usually) Chinese ‘medicine’ market, not that any part of a tiger has been proven medicinally beneficial to humans or any other animal.
+These tigers can have a huge range of 1,000 km, so tracking and protecting them is very difficult.
+Especially if poachers are determined to kill a tiger for the (usually) Chinese ‘medicine’ market.
+Despite intensive research, not a single part of a tiger has any medicinal benefits to humans or any other animal except tigers.

 A healthy tiger population is the best way of reducing the number of wolves, not because the tigers eat wolves, but because tigers keep prey animal numbers down and wolves cannot compete with tigers.
 Female tigers raise their two to six cubs alone without any help from the male.